Your Guide to Casual Employment Changes

 • Casuals must put their request in writing and requests can only be made once every six months.

-• Review your casuals: Make sure your casual employees meet the new definition.
+• Review your casuals: Make sure your casual employees meet the definition.

 Our tips for employers (and a few things we can help with):